skiffer/hydra-docgpt.ai/chatgpt-introducing-o1-preview-and-o1-mini-2024.md

 OpenAI has unveiled its latest AI model, codenamed *Strawberry*, and officially named *OpenAI o1*.
 This new model is part of a family that includes two versions: **o1-preview** and **o1-mini**.
 While **o1-preview** is a comprehensive model, **o1-mini** is smaller and more efficient, primarily designed for code generation.

+Developers on tiers 1-4: these models aren’t available in the API for your account while we’re in this short beta period.

+ChatGPT Plus subscribers can also try o1 today.

 <table style="width: 100%; border-collapse: collapse; margin: 20px 0; font-family: Arial, sans-serif; text-align: left;">
   <thead>
     <tr style="background-color: #f2f2f2;">